New Professionals Alliance

 Hot topics: What’s happening now in the New Professionals Alliance

-In 2011, the NPA created the RMT Study Group to assist Alliance members preparing to sit for the Registered Medical Transcriptionist exam.
-The RMT Study Group course is now delivered on the AHDI Online Training Moodle platform.
+In 2011, the NPA created the RHDS Study Group to assist Alliance members preparing to sit for the Registered Healthcare Documentation Specialist exam.
+The RHDS Study Group course is now delivered on the AHDI Online Training Moodle platform.
 This 12-week online study group will have reading assignments each week along with a PowerPoint presentation and recording.
 There are weekly quizzes each week to help assess your progress throughout the study course.
 You will have the access to forums and the live chat feature to interact and ask questions.
 To register for this course click here.

-Each week a new topic is posted on the Google forum reflecting issues of current interest to Alliance members.
+New topics are posted on the Google forum reflecting issues of current interest to Alliance members.
 Recent discussions on our Google forum have included information on drugs and medications references available, best practices in research and the Benchmark KB as a high-value resource.
-We have also recently discussed the state of the MT industry, text expanders, the AHDI eMentoring Program, the remote work environment and speech recognition.
+We have also recently discussed the state of the healthcare documentation industry, text expanders, the remote work environment and speech recognition.

 New Professionals’ Viewpoint